GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 ## Costs

-This tutorial uses billable components of Cloud Platform, including:
+This tutorial uses billable components of GCP, including:

 - Cloud IoT Core
 - Cloud Pub/Sub

 This tutorial should not generate any usage that would not be covered by the free tier, but you can use the [pricing calculator](https://cloud.google.com/products/calculator/#id=411d8ca1-210f-4f2c-babd-34c6af2b5538) to generate a cost estimate based on your projected usage.

-## Required Hardware
+## Required hardware

-- [Raspberry Pi 3][rpi] Model B (Other models should work, but has not been verified)
+- [Raspberry Pi 3][rpi] Model B (Other models should work, but they have not been verified)
 - MicroSD card for [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (8GB+ recommended)
 - MicroSD card reader
 - USB keyboard